Dharana23/Energy-Predictor/README.md

 Model is created by using Facebook's Prophet algorithm.

 # Deployment
-Application is finally deployed on Heroku cloud<br/>
+Application is deployed on Heroku cloud<br/>
 https://wind-prophecy-epoch.herokuapp.com/